adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 * Extra (and specific) tooling is needed.
 Developers shouldn't have to be limited to a specific IDE.

-* Compile time.
+* Compilation time.
 Every save might have an overhead for seconds to minutes.
 Not as good as save and refresh.
+CLI tends to be faster but can still take plenty of time.

 * Saving source files and generated files in source control.
 Do you save just .less or scss files or do you also save the generated CSS files.
 Remove the extra cognitive burden.